PanchananNath/PriBraTFedDL/README.md

 ## 📜 License

-This project is released under the **MIT License**.
+This experiment is released under the **MIT License**.
 Feel free to use and modify for research purposes with attribution.

 ---